top of page

 No matter what his future is, we will not let him be adopted by people with young children, no matter how dog savvy they are

-He also suffers from exploding bed syndrome - within minutes of getting a new one, it just explodes all on it's own and he then makes a lovely nest to curl up on.
-We now make sure what the stuffing is made of before it happens
+He also suffers from happy exploding bed syndrome - within minutes of getting a new one, it just explodes all on it's own and he then makes a lovely nest to curl up on.
+We now just give him new quilts as they are cheap to buy - you can't be mad at him cos he has so much fun !

 NOT KNOWN WITH CATS